mtearle/npyscreenreactor/README.md

 ## Examples

 There are two examples for the reactor provided; one a client, the other a server.
 They work together but can be run independently.

+Both examples are based on the Twisted LineReceiver protocol, and transmit with an ascii encoding over the wire.

 ### EXAMPLE-npyscreenreactor-server.py